-- In the UK approximately 6,000 people die by suicide each year and many more will make a suicide attempt.
-Men are three times more likely to die by suicide than women.
-In areas of significant deprivation men are up to 10 times more likely to die by suicide than those who are less deprived.
-Suicide remains the biggest killer of people under the age of 50. - The World Health Organisation estimates that for every person across the world who dies by suicide, there may be 20 others who will make an attempt on their life. - Suicidal behaviour is extremely complex and can rarely, if ever, be attributed to a single cause.
+- In the Republic of Ireland, three times more people die by suicide than road accidents and is the leading cause of death of young people aged 15-24 (latest official statistics from 2018).
+Approximately 500 people die by suicide each year and many more will make a suicide attempt. - The World Health Organisation estimates that for every person across the world who dies by suicide, there may be 20 others who will make an attempt on their life. - Suicidal behaviour is extremely complex and can rarely, if ever, be attributed to a single cause.
 This complexity should be reflected in portrayals of suicide.
 For example, the suggestion that suicidal behaviour occurred following an isolated incident such as the loss of a job or a relationship breakdown should be avoided.